tjdwill/ewi/journal.md

 ## Journal

+### 21 December 2024

+I was able to implement the proposed solution for the divide by zero error.
+I also added the necessary `vcpkg` configuration in order to use `Matplot++`.
+Now, I need to program the visualization.
+The first iteration will be simple.
+The idea is to have a basline centered at one, and scatter points at discrete `(idx, ewi)` pairs.

+**Update**: I was able to create a function that exports the EWI visualization to a file.

 ### 20 December 2024

 So, it's been a month since my last entry, but I've been actively working.
 Specifically,